-Manufacturing and Trades Science, Tech., Engr. and Math
+Career-Technical Program Interest Areas: Manufacturing and Trades Science, Tech., Engr. and Math

 This program prepares students for entry-level employment in the machining and manufacturing industries.
 The curriculum features basic to advanced machining concepts involving various machine tools such as conventional lathes, mills, grinders, and their Computer Numerical Control (CNC) counterparts.
 Coursework also involves blueprint reading, geometric dimensioning and tolerancing, shop math, and statistical and mechanical measurements.
-The second year of the program places emphasis in CNC and CAD/CAM systems and geometric dimensioning and tolerancing in preparation for employment in computerized manufacturing processes.
-Opportunity to certify in MasterCAM Mill is available to students who successfully complete the program.
+The second year of the program places emphasis in CNC and CAD/CAM systems as well as geometric dimensioning and tolerancing in preparation for employment in the computerized manufacturing environment.